MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ### Step 2: Add MDM server and download server token

-Add an MDM server for Intune to Apple Business Manager or Apple School Manager, and then download the server token for it.
+Add an mobile device management (MDM) server for Intune to Apple Business Manager or Apple School Manager, and then download the server token for it.

 1. In the admin center, select the link that corresponds with the Apple portal you use.
 Your options:
     * **Create a token via Apple Business Manager**
     * **Create a token via Apple School Manager**

     The selected portal opens in a new browser tab.
 You can safely switch to the new tab, but keep the tab with Microsoft Intune open for later.
 2. Sign in to the Apple portal with your company Apple ID.
-Remember, this is the Apple ID you and your org will use to renew and manage the token going forward, so don't use a personal ID.
+Remember, this is the Apple ID you and your org must use to renew and manage the token going forward, so don't use a personal ID.
 3. Go to your account profile > **Preferences**.
 4. Go to your MDM server assignments.
 5. Select the option to add an MDM server.